Waterfoot Park, Penrith, The Lake District

 Penrith is the local market town and offers all-weather facilities with an indoor swimming pool with a climbing wall, a golf course and excellent shopping, whether it's for local produce or your high street names.

-Search for availability at Waterfoot Park, Penrith, The Lake District
+Book at Waterfoot Park, Penrith, The Lake District